 Jill is experienced in treating many different conditions such as menstrual irregularities, infertility, musculoskeletal conditions, anxiety/depression, headaches, menopausal symptoms, digestive disorders, as well as many others.
 She has interned in a variety of clinics, hospitals, and rehabilitation facilities.
 She has treated issues as varied as infertility to drug/alcohol withdrawal and side effects from Hepatitis and HIV medications.
 She has continued her education to include additional training for allergy elimination, musculoskeletal pain elimination, and fertility.

 When not at work, Jill spends her time balancing a very busy and active lifestyle with her husband and two sons.
-Whether it’s jumping on the trampoline in the backyard with her children, dressing up for a St. Patrick’s Day run, or dancing with her family in the kitchen while dinner is cooking, Jill can always be found laughing, smiling, and simply enjoying life.
+She can always be found laughing, smiling, and simply enjoying life.